The Environmental Education Fund presents Paradigm Shifts 2015

 Two elderly Western Shoshone sisters, the Danns, put up a heroic fight for their land rights and human rights.

-Film 2: STANDING ON SACRED GROUND: PILGRIMS AND TOURISTS (57 min) Directed by Christopher McLeod
+: STANDING ON SACRED GROUND: PILGRIMS AND TOURISTS (57 min) Directed by Christopher McLeod

 Q&A with filmmaker via Skype